Skip to nav Skip to content

 Tumor Conference – Weekly tumor conferences that involve multidisciplinary care discussions and a review of current clinical trials.

-Morbidity and Mortality – At the conclusion of each six-week rotation, M&M cases are reviewed followed by short evidence-based didactics presented by the fellow or chief resident.
+Morbidity and Mortality – At the conclusion of each rotation, M&M cases are reviewed followed by short evidence-based didactics presented by the fellow or chief resident.

 Journal Club – Every other month system-based journal club reviews the most recent pertinent urologic oncology literature as well as previously published seminal articles.
 Journal Club is concluded by a short didactic from one of the research fellows.